Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 push in and initiate crowd control chains on the healer with a Sap.

-Marked for Death you will then open on the kill
+You will open on the kill target with

 Cyclone or